Lubomirski: Military exploits

 Prince Stanisław Lubomirski was famous for commanding at the Battle of Chocim in 1621, fought against Turkish-Tatar forces.
 Stanisław initially took part in the battle at the head of a private regiment, but when hetman Karol Chodkiewicz died, and hetman Koniecpolski was taken captive, Stanisław took command and ended the multi-day battle quickly, with the Turks being repelled on October 10, 1621.

 Prince Jerzy Sebastian Lubomirski (1616 – 1667) was the only Polish aristocrat during the Deluge to not take the oath to Charles X Gustav.
-Jerzy gave shelter to Jan Kazimierz on his estate in Lubowla (today’s Slovakia) and launched a counteroffensive of Polish troops.
+Jerzy gave shelter to king John II Casimir on his estate in Lubowla (today's Slovakia) and launched a counteroffensive of Polish troops.
 He lent his private army, which fought the Battle of Warka, and recaptured Warsaw and Toruń, which had been occupied by the Swedes.
 Stefan Czarniecki supported the campaign.
 In 1660, at the head of private and royal armies, Prince Jerzy Sebastian Lubomirski conducted a lightning campaign that ended with the defeat of Russian forces at Cudnów and Połonka.
 In 1661, a worsening of relations with the king resulted in rebellion.
 The prince withdrew to Silesia; and, degraded by the Sejm court, fought for his political rehabilitation.
 His sons succeeded in this matter.

-Prince Hieronim Augustyn, a member of the Order of Hospitallers, devoted his life to fighting the Turks, who were considered a cultural threat to European civilization.
-He defeated Piotr Doroszenko in the Cossack uprising.
+Prince Hieronim Augustyn, a member of the Order of Hospitallers, devoted his life to fighting the Ottoman Turks, who were considered a cultural threat to European civilization.
+He also defeated Ukrainian commander Petro Doroshenko in a Cossack Uprising against Poland.
 In 1670, he fought against the Crimean Horde at Bracław and Kalnik.
 In 1683, during the Battle of Vienna, his troops were the first to reach the city gates.
-During the period of the first Republic of Poland, eight members of the family served as generals.
-Two of them took part in the war with Czarist Russia, which gave rise to the Kościuszko Insurrection.
+Under the Polish–Lithuanian Commonwealth, eight members of the family served as generals.
+Two of them took part in the war with the Russian Empire, which gave rise to the Kościuszko Insurrection.